nimeshavillvay/Mobile-App-2/packages/shared-logic/README.md

 ## Shared dependencies

-These packages that are shared between the project such as `@tanstack/react-query` should be installed in this package with the `--save-peer` flag.
+Packages that are shared between the projects such as `@tanstack/react-query` should be installed in this package with the `--save-peer` flag so that they're not included in the build.

 ```shell
 pnpm install @tanstack/react-query -D --save-peer